rgdavies92/used-car-value/README.md

 ## Feature Importance

 Scikit-learn can quickly produce the feature importance, or gini importance associated with the model.
-This is defined to be the normalised total-reduction of the criterion by each feature, or more simiply this could be interpreted as 'how helpful each of the predictors were in define tree branches within the model'.
+This is defined to be the normalised total-reduction of the criterion by each feature, or more simply this could be interpreted as 'how helpful each of the predictors were in defining tree branches within the model'.

 <br>
 <p align="center" width="100%">